gawhelan/poca/README.md

   - `POCA_COLLECTION`: the name of the collection that the script is contained in.
   - `POCA_SCRIPT`: the name of the script being executed.

+## Windows Support

+Poca supports Windows but requires a Unix-like environment such as MSYS to be installed.